prog-z-99/SSMentorRequest/components/mentorguide.md

 &nbsp;

 ##### Q: I can manage messages now!
 Does this mean I should delete rule-breaking stuff?
-Generally, no. If it’s super extreme (like gore or NSFW), then please do — otherwise, let a moderator handle it.
-Mods are better equipped to resolve issues in the discord.
-It also helps for moderators to catch things as they happen so we can screen/participate in them ourselves.
+Generally no, unless it appears in your respective role chats.
+You may warn users if they are going off topic or are posting irrelevant content in educational chats.
+If it is super extreme (like gore or NSFW), then please do—otherwise let a moderator handle it.
+You can either open up a ticket or ping the `@Moderator` tag in the mentor chat.
+Mods are better equipped to resolve rule-breaking issues in the Discord.
+It also helps for moderators to catch things as they happen so they can participate in screening/be aware of them as a team.
 &nbsp;

 _Any other questions?
 Anything we should add here?
 Let us know, ping a mod or mentor reviewer in `#mentor-chat!`_
 ___
 #### VII.
-Archive:
+Archive
 Tier lists are no longer required or common to create due to the hundreds of tier list websites.
 You’re free to still create one if you’d like, however consulting with other mentors is highly advised to eliminate bias.

 **How to make a tier list**